bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 ![Firefox warning](http://www.nczonline.net/blog/wp-content/uploads/2012/08/ffssl.png)

-The file actually contains a series of certificates which succeed each other:
+You should also have a file which is a bundle of certificates which succeed each other:
  ~~~
  -----BEGIN CERTIFICATE-----
  ...